This project was intended to accompany the stealth antenna project.

 And the X-phase http://www.dd1us.de/Downloads/Inside%20a%20X-phaser%200v2.pdf

-And yet another version from G4WMX here http://www.lu7dce.com.ar/elimin.htm
+And yet another version (link seems dead) http://www.lu7dce.com.ar/elimin.htm

-But these all tend to use RC bridges, which seem to suffer from large amplitude variations when adjusted.
+All these designs tend to use RC bridges, which seem to suffer from large amplitude variations when adjusted.
 This makes re-setting them each time you move frequency very time consuming.

 The design shown below from G4WMX is a Null Steerer which is also similar, but uses tuned circuits to obtain a greater phase shift.